mu-hashmi/speculative-cloud-execution/README.md

 ## Acknowledgments

-- This project is based on the research paper "Leveraging Cloud Computing to Make Autonomous Vehicles Safer" [1](https://pschafhalter.com/papers/2023-iros-cloud-av-safety.pdf)
+- This project is based on the research paper ["Leveraging Cloud Computing to Make Autonomous Vehicles Safer"](https://pschafhalter.com/papers/2023-iros-cloud-av-safety.pdf)
 - Developed in collaboration with Peter Schafhalter at Berkeley RISELab